SeedDMS/go-cupsbackend/README.md

 either `/etc/seeddms-cups` or the user's home directory.

 The user is the person issuing the print job.
-If both, the cups server (having the seeddms backend installed) and the client run on the same computer, the user will be an existent user on the system and the backend can easily access the user's home directory and read the configuration file.
+If both, the cups server (having the SeedDMS backend installed) and the client run on the same computer, the user will be an existent user on the system and the backend can easily access the user's home directory and read the configuration file.
 But if the client runs on a different computer,